alekay-software/websocket-std/README.md

 This is a WebSocket implementation in Rust that utilizes the standard library.
 Its goal is to function on low-resource devices such as microcontrollers, although it can also be applied in high-performance computer programs.
 I started the project for three main reasons:
 - Learn rust.
 - Publish a library in crates.io.
-- How to use the library from other langugaes.
+- How to use the library from other languages.

 The project is currently in beta phase, and while it is functional, further work is needed for the final version.
 Since I am a sole developer and cannot dedicate as much time as I would like, I have decided to publish it for those who want to try it out and contribute to the project [CONTRIBUTING.md](./CONTRIBUTING.md).